Fungicides

 Latest News

-Thursday, 22 September 2022
+Monday, 22 September 2025

-About the Mylne lab at Curtin
+About the Mylne research

 Our applied herbicide work started with our finding that, thanks to the established close evolutionary relationship between plants and the malarial parasites, many antimalarial drugs are also herbicidal.
-After trawling antimalarial drug libraries for novel herbicide chemistries, we have turned our focus to discovering novel modes of herbicide action.
+After trawling antimalarial drug libraries for novel herbicide chemistries, we turned our focus to discovering novel modes of herbicide action.
 Our fungicide biotransformation work was inspired by colleagues at CCDM who seek to understand the basis for resistance by pathogens and investigate various means to improve crop health.

 Want a closer look?